clovenski/mnist-demo/README.md

 - run `model_training.py` to train a model and save it as `model.h5`
 - run `main.py` to run the program and press the 'q' key to exit

+Two windows should pop up:

+- Webcam Feed: data from webcam, along with region of interest rectangle and prediction on bottom left
+- Input to Model: the image that the model receives as input

 ## Environment

 My environment used to develop this project: